oss-tsukuba/nextcloud-gfarm/README.md

 It is only possible to upgrade one major version at a time.
 For example, if you want to upgrade from version 14 to 16, you will have to upgrade from version 14 to 15, then from 15 to 16.

+## for developers

+see .env-docker_dev,
+and merge the file into .env,
+and execute ./copy_home_files.sh
+and create directories.